 “Yes, you are the first journalist whom we show this copybook.
-No one has physically seen it before, except for a handful of scholars and archive employees of the institute,” Deputy Director of the Institute of World Literature Daria Moskovskaya confirmed during an interview.
+No one has physically seen it before, except for a handful of scholars and archive employees of the institute,” Deputy Director of the A.M.
+Gorky Institute of World Literature Darya Moskovskaya confirmed during an interview.

 According to Darya Moskovskaya, after the copybook was discovered, its photo copies were sent to Belarusian colleagues in Minsk who take part in a joint research project “Gorky-Bogdanovich”.
 “The project will conclude with a book that will contain unpublished correspondence between the families of Maxim Gorky and Maxim Bogdanovich.
 This book will see the light by the yearend with financial support of the Union State Standing Committee.
 If not for this project timed to the 150th anniversary of Maxim Gorky, it is unknown when the copybook would be discovered,” she said.

 Thanks to this book, all lovers of Maxim Bogdanovich' poetry will be able to see the poet's copybook.
 “We will attach its facsimile copy into the book to be published as part of the Gorky-Bogdanovich project,” Darya Moskovskaya said.